Dénes König Prize (SIAG/Discrete Mathematics)

 Dénes König (1884-1944) was a Hungarian mathematician and an early pioneer of discrete mathematics.
 He wrote the first book in the field of graph theory, and his name is associated with many fundamental results.
 The prize is named in his honor, as his influence over the field is still being felt.

-The SIAM Activity Group on Discrete Mathematics (SIAG/DM) Dénes König Prize, established in 2007,is awarded biennially to a junior researcher or junior researchers for outstanding research, as determined by the prize committee, in an area of discrete mathematics, based on a publication by the candidate(s) in a peer-reviewed journal published in the three calendar years prior to the year of the award.
-"Junior" is used here as defined under "Eligibility."
+The SIAM Activity Group on Discrete Mathematics (SIAG/DM) Dénes König Prize, established in 2007,is awarded biennially to an early career researcher or early career researchers for outstanding research, as determined by the prize committee, in an area of discrete mathematics, based on a publication by the candidate(s) in a peer-reviewed journal published in the three calendar years prior to the year of the award.

 The term "discrete mathematics" is used in the spirit of the SIAG/DM website, and includes combinatorics, graph theory, cryptography, discrete optimization, mathematical programming, coding theory, information theory, game theory, and theoretical computer science.